discretize/discretize-guides/cm-guides/revenant/power-renegade/pug.md

 - Weapon swap and use <Skill name="Inspiring Reinforcement"/> to grant <Boon name="Stability"/> for the party.

-- Change to <Skill name="Legendary Renegade Stance"/>, and precast <Skill name="Darkrazors Daring"/>, <Skill name="Icerazors Ire"/>, and <Skill name="Soulcleaves Summit"/> at the location where Artsarriv will appear.
+- Change to <Skill name="Legendary Renegade Stance"/>, and precast <Skill name="Darkrazors Daring"/>, <Skill name="Icerazors Ire"/>, and <Skill name="Soulcleaves Summit"/> at the location where Artsariiv will appear.

 - Use <Skill name="Surge of the Mists"/> to break the defiance bar.
 Use it with the <SpecialActionKey name="hypernovalaunch"/> to gain additional hits.